 top of page

-I am a fifth year PhD candidate in the Department of Economics at Penn State University.
-My research areas are International Trade, Development, and Labor Economics.
+I am a PhD candidate in the Department of Economics at Penn State University.
+My research areas are Development, International Trade, and Labor Economics.

-My current projects focus on the socio-economic implications of national policies regarding minimum wages, value added taxes, and immigration.
+My current projects focus on the socio-economic implications of national policies regarding immigration, minimum wages, and value added taxes.

 Research

-2. Minimum Wages, VAT, and Export Market Participation: The Case of Mexico
+Minimum Wages, VAT, and Export Market Participation: The Case of Mexico [Third Year Paper]

 Teaching